15 Expats Talk about Health Insurance and Healthcare in Portugal

 As a foreigner living in Portugal, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Portugal, you will have access to public healthcare.
 Portugal has a universal healthcare system, which means that all citizens and legal residents are entitled to free healthcare.
 The quality of care is generally good, with a wide range of services available, including primary care, specialist care, hospital care, and mental health services.
-The Portuguese healthcare system is also well-funded, so you can expect to receive quality care," wrote one expat.
+The Portuguese healthcare system is also well-funded, so you can expect to receive quality care," said an expat in Portugal.

 What have your experiences during the pandemic with the local healthcare system been like?